Common collared lizard: Diet

 As obligate carnivores, they consume insects and small vertebrates as their main diet.
 While they may occasionally ingest plant materials, it is not preferred.
 They feed on a variety of large insects, including crickets, grasshoppers, spiders, moths, beetles, and cicadas, along with other small lizards and even snakes.
 As plants do not provide enough nutrients for constant body weight maintenance, C. collaris cannot survive solely on an herbivorous diet.
 Their stomachs are too small to accommodate the amount of flowers, shrubs, herbs, etc. that would be needed to maintain a constant body weight.
-Thus, they are considered obligate carnivores, requiring nutrients from arthropods or other small reptiles.
+Thus, they are considered obligate carnivores, requiring nutrients from arthropods or other small reptiles (such as other lizards).

 Diet can also vary depending on age, sex, as well as seasonal changes.
 In the case of younger lizards, they consume the same kinds of foods, specifically insect species, that adults do, but since younger lizards and adults differ in body size and weight, the amount of food intake tends to vary.
 On the other hand, male and female adults are similar in terms of their sizes and the amounts of food ingested but exhibit drastic differences in the kinds of foods that they eat.
 From an evolutionary standpoint, these sexual differences in diet may act to reduce intra-species competition for resources, whereby females and males do not need to fight for the same type of food.
 Moreover, changes in season can drastically affect their diets as well.